wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 "Curiosity is a useful quality in a researcher."
 Ms. Kestrel capped her pen and set it aside.
 "Seven o'clock, if you decide you want to learn more about what you're hearing."

-Outside, the afternoon air carried the smell of rain and something else—salt from the harbor, maybe, or the metallic tang that came before storms.
+Outside, the afternoon air carried the smell of rain and something else: salt from the harbor, maybe, or the metallic tang that came before storms.
 Ivy walked slowly down Library Row, looking up at each lamppost she passed.
 Most looked ordinary, utilitarian fixtures doing their job without fuss.
 Cast iron poles with simple glass housings, some newer than others but all serving the same basic function.

 But a few hummed.
 Faintly, almost inaudibly, but there if you knew how to listen.